YOUR CORPORATE TRAINING COMPANY

 Why then do companies continue to forge ahead blindly, introducing training programs left right and centre?

-For one, they’re already being stretched too thin leaving little to no time to invest in putting together a strong Training Needs Assessment.
+For one, they’re already being stretched too thin leaving little to no time to invest in putting together a strong training needs analysis.

 Another reason is company culture, where the leadership team may be looking for immediate action versus allocating the time that is required to create a Training Needs Assessment before starting on the planning of a program.

-A third reason that we see here at TrainingFolks with clients that come on board is resource shortages combined with a lack of experience or knowledge when it comes to completing a comprehensive Training Needs Assessment.
+A third reason that we see here at TrainingFolks with clients that come on board is resource shortages combined with a lack of experience or knowledge when it comes to completing a comprehensive report on the development needs of the organization.

-Being the coach doesn’t mean carrying the ball to the endzone!
-It means brining together a strong team that can and coaching them with the right strategy to win.
+Being the coach doesn’t mean carrying the ball to the end zone!
+It means bringing together a strong team that can and coaching them with the right strategy to win.

 Download our free Training Needs Assessment (TNA) guide and editable checklist today entitled: 10 Questions to Answer for TNA Success.

-It will aid with identifying the key areas of consideration when drafting your next training needs assessment.
+It will aid with identifying the key areas of consideration when drafting your next training needs assessment process leading to more effective training.
 As a working document, it also allows you to save, edit and share the information with your team.

 Recruiting the right team can also be a challenge-so why not draft the experts?